 Safari Books Online - brings you ebooks and videos from 200+ respected publishers, including O’Reilly, Pearson, Wiley, Packt, Harvard Business Review, and Wharton Digital Press.
 NOTE: Users must register with a Northwestern email address.

-NUIT Research Computing provides several Online Learning Guides liniing to recommended learning resources for a variety of software including R, R ggplot2, R Webscraping, Python Pandas, Python GeoPandas, Deep Learning with TensorFlow, and more.
+NUIT Research Computing provides support for a variety of software including R, R ggplot2, R Webscraping, Stata, SPSS, Python Pandas, Python GeoPandas, Deep Learning with TensorFlow, and more

 Many concluded that Excel is a poor choice for statistical analysis beyond textbook examples, the simplest descriptive statistics, or for more than a very few columns.
 However, Excel is so easy-to-use for many basic data analysis, and is much more convenient for data entry and shape manipulating.